baseboxorg/jeffskinnerbox.github.io/content/ideas/mesh-networking-with-openwrt.md

     Nodes in the overlay network can be thought of as being connected by virtual or logical links, each of which corresponds to a path, perhaps through many physical links, in the underlying network.

+Community Network
+:   [Community Networks][08] are established by local not for profit communities
+    to provide an alternative to the local ISP or facility to compensate for lack of access to Internet facilities.
+    Community networks often provide web space, e-mail, and other services for free, without advertising.

+Tor
+:   xxx [Tor][07]

+Invisible Internet Project (I2P)
+:   xxx [Invisible Internet Project (I2P)][05]

+Freenet
+:   xxx [Freenet][06]

 Darknet
 :   An anonymizing overlay network, usually running over the internet.
 Examples: Tor, i2p, freenet.

+Deep Web
+:   This is web content that is locked behind pay-walled websites,
+    content accessible through company or academic databases, any kind of database that cannot be searched directly by Google, websites that are not linked to other websites, private websites and forums, etc.
+    A vast amount of website content cannot be indexed by clicking on links, and this is the Deep Web.

+Dark Web
+:   Part of the Deep Web is the Dark Web, which includes hidden internet services,
+    usually accessible through Tor but also through alternative anonymising software like [Invisible Internet Project (I2P)][05] and [Freenet][06].
+    By its users, this part of the internet is called the Dark Net.
+    The terminology ‘dark’ refers to the difficulty finding the content rather than its nature being dark: content in the dark web is being intentionally hidden.

 Clearnet
 :   The Internet at large, or any network which has no inherent cryptographic